 Step 4: Soak the Vada’s

-Now take each vada and gently press in between of your palms to remove excess water.
+Now, take each vada and gently press in between your palms to remove excess water.

-Do this for all the Vada’s that you plan to add to yogurt right away.
-If you want to save for later, then see the storing instructions below.
+Do this for all the vadas you plan to add to yogurt immediately.
+If you want to save for later, see the storing instructions below.

 Step 5: Assemble the Dahi Vada

 Whisk the yogurt and season it with salt and sugar.
-I used the yogurt made in the instant pot.
-Sugar is optional, but much recommended 🙂 You want to use cold chilled yogurt here.
+I used yogurt made in the instant pot.
+Sugar is optional but highly recommended. 🙂 You want to use cold, chilled yogurt here.

 You want to have the chutneys and spices ready.
-Cilantro chopped.
+Coriander leaves chopped.

-Dahi Vada in a green bowl topped with tamarind and green chutney
+Dahi Vada in a green bowl garnished with cilantro and topped with chutney

 Tips to make the softest Dahi Bhalla